 It can be a frightening and overwhelming experience when you’re charged with a crime.
 While your charge is pending, uncertainty can take over your thoughts and life.
 You may be wondering about the possibility of going to jail and serving time.
 You may be thinking about your family and how they are going to deal with the possibility of income loss if you are charged and end up incarcerated.
 Losing your job is a real possibility as well, whether you serve time or not.
 Many scenarios can happen.
-Without the proper defense from a skilled criminal defense attorney in Forest Park, GA, your case will most likely result in an unfavorable punishment and higher penalties.
+Without the proper defense from a skilled criminal defense attorney in Atlanta, GA, your case will most likely result in an unfavorable punishment and higher penalties.

 Criminal cases are complex and seeking the professional assistance of a knowledgeable criminal defense attorney can prove invaluable.
 A savvy criminal defense attorney can put his skills to work by aggressively fighting for your rights.
 A proficient criminal defense attorney may be able to lessen your charge, jail time, penalties, and punishment.
 Depending on your case, your defense attorney can also petition for probation, work with the prosecution for a plea bargain, or even get the charge dropped.